-On-Demand Moving Services has an exceptional and excellent track record of providing a damage-free move.
+On-Demand Services, LLC has an exceptional and excellent track record of providing a damage-free move.
 In extenuating circumstances when a damage or an accident does occur, we have a swift and stress-free damage claim resolution to indemnify our clients.
 We employ high caliber, well trained and well compensated crew including our truck drivers to safely pack and deliver your boxes and furniture to you.
 Therefore, every successful and damage-free move is a result of our recruiting programs aimed at employing the best and disciplined worker.

 Your homeowners' insurance policies may or may not provide coverage for your household goods for moving purposes.
 However, you should check with your own insurance agent to see if your existing homeowner/renters' policy covers your goods while in transit, while some policies may cover you be sure you have a written statement from your insurance company stating that your goods are covered while in transit.
 In some cases, you will find that your goods are covered against damages while the movers are in your home packing or unpacking, but not while the goods are in the movers' possession or transit.
 Get a clear written explanation of protection coverages.